DataONEorg/Education/_bestpractices/bestpractices/document-the-integration.md

 Provide enough information about the process used to integrate disparate datasets so that others can properly use your data and/or your process to integrate similar data sources.

-## Related Best Practices

-- Consider the compatibility of the data you are integrating
-- Document steps used in data processing
-- Preserve information: keep your raw data raw

 ## Examples

 Some proposed guidelines and methods of citing datasets and data elements can be found at: